nikbearbrown/AI4ED/README.md

 21. **AI-Powered Research Support**: Utilize ChatGPT to assist in research tasks such as literature review, formulation of research questions, and methodology guidance, enhancing research efficiency and output.
 22. **Multilingual Tutoring and Language Support**: Offer personalized language tutoring and support using ChatGPT, helping international students improve language proficiency and academic performance.
 23. **"Semesterization"**: Utilize AI to support the academic structuring process, dividing the academic year into semesters and modularizing courses into self-contained units that can be combined to meet educational requirements, facilitating a broader shift towards modularization in higher education.
-24. **Better Writing Chatbots**: Create chatbots leveraging advanced NLP and ML to read and provide feedback on student writing, facilitating peer critique presentations.
-Customize to various subjects and faculty perspectives, enhancing personalized feedback and critical thinking skills.
-25. **Personalized Co-op and Job Pathway System**: Develop a system using AI to curate personalized co-op and job pathways.
+24. **Personalized Co-op and Job Pathway System**: Develop a system using AI to curate personalized co-op and job pathways.
 Integrate skill ontologies with coursework to match individuals with job opportunities that align with their skills and learning outcomes.